Beggar-ru/Shutdown/README.md

 updates:

 - a loop with the ability to exit has been created (previously, the program would stop working at any final result)
+- added the ability to select an action